About Us

 According to Myrtice Roberts, a Tri-County EMC employee for twenty-seven years, "People were so excited about getting electricity that they were eager to cut their own right-of-way and help pull the wires."

 Signing up the new members was only the beginning.
 Getting the poles and wire to the new members' homes proved a challenge.
-While trucks were used to transport poles and other materials to the construction site, the actual process of digging holes, setting poles, and pulling up the wire was done by hand.
+While trucks transported poles and other materials to the construction site, the actual work of digging holes, setting poles, and pulling up the wire was done by hand.
 Bucket trucks would not arrive on the scene for another twenty years.
+In places where trucks would not go, ingenuity and hard work were the only vehicles left.
+Often, mules were used to pull poles through densely wooded or swampy areas.

 But for the members, the fascination was suddenly and finally having electric power.
 Many rural residents vividly remember this moment and consider it one of the most significant events during their lives.